CityOfLosAngeles/best-practices/data-analysis-intro.md

 ```

 ### **S3**
-Data can also be stored in an Amazon S3 as a bucket storage.
+Data can also be stored in an Amazon S3 as object storage.
 To access data in S3, you'll have to have AWS access credentials stored at `~/.aws/credentials` per the [documentation](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html).

-To read in our dataframe (df) from S3:

 ```
+# Read from S3
 df = pd.read_csv('s3://bucket-name/my_csv.csv')

-# To write a file to S3, first save the gdf locally
-import boto3
-s3 = boto3.client('s3')
+# Write to S3
 df.to_csv('s3://bucket-name/my_csv.csv')
 ```